AplaProject/apla-docs-en/introduction/api.rst

 page/{name}/[?global=1]
 ==============================
-**GET** to gets the fields of a page named **{name}**.
+**GET** to get the fields of a page named **{name}**.
 By default, the page for the current state is returned.
 If an additional *global* parameter is specified, the global page will be returned.
 In addition to *name, value* and *conditions*, the name of the menu related to this page is also returned.

 .. code::